Blog

 Getting started with a micro-gym

-Determine who your target audience is, first
+1. Determine who your target audience is, first

-As you can see, there are lots of different kinds of micro-gyms for lots of different kinds of people.
+There are lots of different kinds of micro-gyms for lots of different kinds of people.
 Think about who your target audience is first before committing to opening a space.

-The size of your space, the equipment that you purchase, and what you choose to offer will all be heavily influenced by your target market.
+The size of your space, the equipment you purchase, and what you choose to offer will all be heavily influenced by your target market.